traffordDataLab/council_open_data/transparency_code/senior_salaries/README.md

 </tr>
 <tr>
 	<td>Description</td>
-	<td>Details of the salaries of senior employees of Trafford Council.
-The data includes job title, responsibilities and salary band.</td>
+	<td>Details of renumeration, job title and responsibilities of senior employees whose salary is at least &pound;50,000 and the number of employees whose renumeration is at least £50,000 in brackets of £5,000.</td>
 </tr>
 <tr>
 	<td>Frequency</td>